-To install the ServeRAID files after Installing Windows NT:
+To install the ServeRAID device driver after Installing Windows NT:

-- 1. Use the ServerGuide Diskette Factory to create an IBM ServeRAID Device Driver Diskette. - 2.
-Insert the IBM ServeRAID Device Driver Diskette into the diskette drive. - 3.
-From the Windows NT Start Menu, select Settings; then, select Control Panel. - 4.
-Select SCSI Adapter; then, click on the Drivers tab. - 5.
-Click on Add; then, click on Have Disk. - 6.
+- 1. Insert the IBM ServeRAID Device Driver Diskette into the diskette drive. - 2.
+From the Start Menu, select Settings; then, select Control Panel. - 3.
+Select SCSI Adapter; then, click on the Drivers tab.

+- 4. Click on Add; then, click on Have Disk. - 5.
 In the Copy manufacturer's files from field, type: